Higher Penalties for Taxpayers Under Making Tax Digital: What You Need to Know

 Under the previous rules, late filing penalties were usually charged as fixed amounts once a deadline was missed.
 For many taxpayers, this meant a single penalty applied each time a return was late, including those using an MTD Service in London.

-While penalties could still add up over time, they were generally linked to individual late submissions rather than a rolling compliance record.
+While penalties could still add up over time, they were generally linked to individual late submissions rather than a rolling compliance record, and did not fully reflect ongoing making tax digital for accountants monitoring systems now in place.

 Deadlines for Joining Making Tax Digital for Income Tax

 Making Tax Digital for Income Tax will become mandatory in phases from April 2026.
-If you are self-employed or a landlord earning over £50,000 you need to start preparing to submit quarterly updates, keeping digital records, and adapt to a new penalty system something many taxpayers are already addressing through making tax digital services in London.
+If you are self-employed or a landlord earning over £50,000 you need to start preparing to submit quarterly updates, maintain digital VAT return records where applicable, and adapt to a new penalty system, something many taxpayers are already addressing through making tax digital services in London.

-From April 2028, sole traders and landlords with income over £20,000 will need to follow MTD rules.
+From April 2028, sole traders and landlords with income over £20,000 will need to follow MTD rules, with stronger reliance on structured mtd accounting systems.
 The government is also exploring ways to bring those earning under £20,000 within the MTD framework at a future date.

 The updated penalty rates are as follows: